AayushIslington/AayushIslington/README.md

 - 👋 Hi, I’m Aayush
-- 👀 I’m interested in Backend web developement in Django
+- 👀 I’m interested in Web Developement in Django
 - 🌱 I’m currently working as a Academic Tutor & Full-Stack Developer @Islington College
 - 📫 How to reach me:
   email me at: aayush.pandey@islingtoncollege.edu.np